 Raising multiple birth children can be challenging.
-Joining a mothers of multiples club is the best “link” you can have to information and support; but if you still need additional guidance, or simply want to network beyond your local community, you might want to consider these resources.
+Joining a mother of multiples club is the best “link” you can have to information and support; but if you still need additional guidance, or simply want to network beyond your local community, you might want to consider these resources.

 International Society for Twin Studies–An international, non-profit multidisciplinary scientific organization whose purpose is to further research and public education related to twins.
 The website includes information about upcoming conferences.

 Multiple Births Canada–This website for Canadian families of multiple birth children includes information on research, helpful publications, and club links.
-There is also a large section of multiple-related articles which includes a special focus on prenatal issues.
+There is also a large section of multiple-related articles that includes a special focus on prenatal issues.

 Multiples of America (MoA), also known as National Organization of Mothers of Twins Clubs (NOMOTC)–A national non-profit organization founded in 1960 for the purpose of promoting awareness of the special aspects of child development specifically related to multiple birth children.
 NOMOTC’s website provides information helpful to parents of multiple-birth children, including book lists, resources, information on twin development, and links to local clubs.
 There is also information about researchers seeking participants for twin studies and postings for agencies seeking twins for print or film work.

 Raising Multiples – A MOST Community–An international non-profit support network for families who have or are expecting triplets or more.
-MOST’s website features information, resources, and discussion forums specifically geared toward families with higher order multiples.
+MOST’s website features information, resources, and discussion forums specifically geared toward families with higher-order multiples.
 The site also includes a list of MOST volunteers who are available to speak with families with special needs or concerns.

-Twin Days in Twinsburg, Ohio–Every year, on the first full weekend in August, Twinsburg, Ohio hosts Twins Days Festival, the world’s largest gathering of twins and their families.
+Twin Days in Twinsburg, Ohio–Every year, on the first full weekend in August, Twinsburg, Ohio hosts the Twins Days Festival, the world’s largest gathering of twins and their families.
 For information about the festival, planned activities, and registration information, check out the official website.

 Twiniversity-A website created by moms of multiples for moms of multiples.
 The website is loaded with information, and offers forums through their services via Big Tent where over 4,000 members (moms of multiples just like you) are chatting on various topics.